Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-3-13-Hello-Data.md

 This is my learning notebook which includes AI, Machine Learning, Big Data techniques, Knowledge Graph, Information Visualization and Natural Language Processing.

 I am a lifelong learner and passinate to contribute my knowledge to impact the world.
-After twenty years dedicate working on IT Application development departments for Intranet, B2C, B2B eCommerce portal and trading Websites, I observed the AI and DATA era is coming.
-It is time to let DATA tell its story by AI / machine learning algorithms and that's the reason why I resigned from J.P.
+After twenty years dedicate working on IT Application development departments for Intranet, B2C, B2B eCommerce portal and trading Websites, I observed the A.I. and DATA era is coming.
+It is time to let DATA tell its story by A.I. / machine learning algorithms and that's the reason why I resigned from J.P.
 Morgan Asset Management (Taiwan) in 2016 and went back to school to be a graduate student in Viterbi school of engineering at University of Southern California.
 My research area is data informatics and I would like to share what I learn with everyone.

-There are several GitHub repositories below for your reference as first step.
-I hope my works can help you to understand all those concepts and algorithms:

-[ >>AI<< ](https://cheng-lin-li.github.io/AI/) includes my implementations of classical A.I. algorithms, like Alpha-Beta Pruning, Propositional Logic, and decision networks (Not yet complete).

-[ >>Machine Learning<< ](https://cheng-lin-li.github.io/MachineLearning/) includes my implementations of machine learning algorithms, programs demostrate how to use scikit-learn, and tensorflow frameworks.

-[ >>Spark<< ](https://cheng-lin-li.github.io/Spark/) include A-priori and SON, ALS with UV Decomposition, TF-IDF with K-Means, Matrix Multiplication by Two Phases approach, and Minhash and Locality-Sensitive Hash (LSH).

-[ >>Information Visualization<< ](https://cheng-lin-li.github.io/InformationVisualization/) includes my codes for D3js, R, ggplot2.

-[ >>Knowledge Graph<< ](https://cheng-lin-li.github.io/KnowledgeGraph/) include utilities programs like JSONLines package program, facebook crawler, information extraction, and a final project to combine all those techniques and machine learning algorithm to predict the trend of Dow Jones Industrial Average (DJIA) in next day and next 30 day.

-[ >>Neural Language Processing<< ](https://cheng-lin-li.github.io/Natural-Language-Processing/) include tagging program based on HMM-Viterbi with add one smoothing for transition probability, Good Turing smoothing / rule base algorithm for unknown words. (under constructing).

 ---